MichaelCurrin/track-my-life/README.md

 I am developing and hosting the app on https://pythonanywhere.com for my own private use, but this could be expanded publically with improved functionality and a lot of security and privacy enhancements.

+Many thanks to the creators of the [freebie clean and response forms](http://tutorialzine.com/2015/07/freebie-7-clean-and-responsive-forms/) over at [tutorialzine.com](http://tutorialzine.com), as those forms are the base the HTML and CSS implemented here.

 ## Table of Contents

 - [Usage](/docs/usage.md)